-- Qualitative research designs
+- Qualitative research approach – ontology and epistemology

 - Analysis strategies and the role of theory